dalemusser/spot-python-dev-environ/README.md

 open the Finder and press Command Shift .

+That is used to toggle between showing and not showing hidden files.

 ### Displaying Intellisense Options in VSCode

 For displaying intellisense options in, say, creating a launch.json file use *ctrl space*.